 The target speed setting is used to estimate the lead hold for a moving target.
 The speed represents the lateral speed of the target.
 To adjust the target speed, tap the Target Speed button on the reticle display.
 This will open the "Target Speed" display.
 The target speed is displayed in feet per second when the range UOM is yards and meters per second when the range UOM is meters.
 To adjust the value, slide the horizontal dial at the top of the display left or right.
 To apply the setting, tap the Done button in the upper left hand corner of the display.
-To save the value as a preset, tap the Add button.
+To save the value as a preset, tap the add button.
 To edit the label of a preset, tap the blue icon to the right of the preset you wish to rename.
 To delete a preset, swipe the preset you wish to delete, then tap the Delete button that appears.
 To apply a preset, tap the preset you wish to apply then tap the Done button in the upper left hand corner of the display.
-To rearrange the order of the presets, tap the Edit button, then drag the rows using the control on the right of each row.
-When the target speed is greater than zero, an additional data field (Lead)

-will appear below the Windage display.
+When the target speed is greater than zero, an additional data field (Lead) will appear below the Windage display.
 The Lead display shows how much to lead your target in addition to the windage adjustment.
 The calculation is the same for either a left to right, or right to left lead.
 If the POI feature is activated, two vertical blue lines will be added to the display that represent the lead value for both L-->R and R-->L leads.

-To display the combined values for windage and lead for both L-->R and R-->L leads, double tap the lead display.
-This will bring up a small display with the combined values.
-The lead value is always displayed in the same UOM as the windage value.
+The combined values for windage and lead for both L-->R and R-->L leads are displayed below the lead value The lead values are always displayed in the same UOM as the windage value.